Sable Resources (CVE:SAE) Trading Down 16.7% – Should You Sell?

-Sable Resources Ltd. (CVE:SAE – Get Free Report)’s stock price was down 16.7% during trading on Saturday .
+Shares of Sable Resources Ltd. (CVE:SAE – Get Free Report) dropped 16.7% during trading on Friday .
 The stock traded as low as C$0.03 and last traded at C$0.03.
-Approximately 758,789 shares were traded during trading, an increase of 342% from the average daily volume of 171,599 shares.
+Approximately 758,789 shares changed hands during trading, an increase of 342% from the average daily volume of 171,599 shares.
 The stock had previously closed at C$0.03.

 Sable Resources Ltd. engages in the acquisition, exploration, and development of mineral resource properties in Mexico and Argentina.
 The company explores for gold, silver, copper, lead, zinc, and other deposits.
 It holds 100% interests in the Don Julio project covering an area of 63,314 hectares; the El Fierro project covering an area of 58,510 hectares; the El Fierrazo project, the Los Pumas project, and the Laspina project located in San Juan Province, Argentina; and the Vinata project and the El Escarpe project located in Mexico.